 *Consolidation costs are counted within the planning and construction line items.

-Funding Solution List for At-Risk Water Systems
+Funding Solution List for Potential At-Risk Water Systems

 Per Health and Safety Code section 116769, subdivision (a)(3), the Fund Expenditure Plan shall contain a list of PWSs, CWSs, and state smalls that may be at risk of failing to provide an adequate supply of safe drinking water.

-The Funding Solution List for At-Risk Systems is included as Appendix F. Per Section XI.F of the Policy, a water system may be considered at-risk if it has: 1) source water contaminants for which a new or revised MCL is being proposed, 2) inadequate TMF capacity, 3) system or water supply vulnerability, 4) a history of past violations, 5) secondary risks, or 6) other identified risk factors.
+The Funding Solution List for Potential At-Risk Systems is included as Appendix F. Per Section XI.F of the Policy, a water system may be considered at-risk if it has: 1) source water contaminants for which a new or revised MCL is being proposed, 2) inadequate TMF capacity, 3) system or water supply vulnerability, 4) a history of past violations, 5) secondary risks, or 6) other identified risk factors.

-Priority for funding projects for systems at risk will based on consideration of the:
+Priority for funding projects for systems potentially at risk will based on consideration of the:

 Type of Problem: 1) whether the water system is at risk of failing to deliver drinking water that meets primary drinking water standards absent infrastructure improvements within the next three years; and 2) whether the water system has other chronic compliance or water shortage problems; and